Foreclosure fraud? What fraud?

-This is important to ask considering that the Mortgage Electronic Registration Systems, Inc. (MERS) has perpetrated widespread fraud against innocent homeowners through their national electronic registry.
-If you own a home or live somewhere, this probably affects you.
+This question is important to ask considering the Mortgage Electronic Registration Systems, Inc. (MERS) has perpetrated widespread fraud against homeowners through their national electronic registry.

 Enter the Federal Reserve.

 In an exclusively obtained letter from Thomas C. Baxter, Jr., General Counsel and Executive Vice President of the New York Federal Reserve Bank, to William R. Breetz, the Chair of the ULC’S HFPA Drafting Committee, Baxter wrote:

 “In contemplating a companion Federal law that would authorize and institute an electronic registry and transfer system for mortgage notes and mortgages, I envision legislation that supports the creation of a national system that moves the industry away from paper but remained information rich, is transparent and accessible to all stakeholders … is credibly governed (suggesting under the supervision of Federal Reserve or FHFA –Federal Housing Finance Agency, HUD etc.) and, where appropriate, freed from state law variations.”

 As previously reported, ULC’s current HFPA draft erroneously claimed: “A mortgage registry does not presently exist, but there is substantial interest in its creation.”
 (HFPA p.
 29).

 In a long, wide-ranging, phone interview with ULC’s Chair of HFPA, William Breetz, after I asked him how HFPA incorrectly claimed that an electronic registry did not exist, Breetz said, “If there is a mix-up, we need to correct the text … Of course, I am very aware of what MERS is and does.
 One of their legislative liaisons has been very active with us from the very beginning.”